The Strategy of the Snail: Plot

 The film starts with news reporter Jose Antonio Pupo (played by Carlos Vives) interviewing a man after events have taken place.
 The man, named Gustavo Calle Isaza 'El Paisa', part of a community of squatters who have taken over a house in Bogotá which was left derelict, reveals to the journalist that when the absentee landlord reappeared, the very house itself was moved to another location by ingenious means.
 The man's story is interwoven with the depiction of the events.

 Six years ago, the building is an old mansion named La Casa Uribe (The Uribe House), it has become home to a diverse community of people.
 That house had a neighbor called 'La Pajarera' (The Birdhouse).
 After years of occupation, they are suddenly ordered to leave by the owner, a rich, obnoxious man called Dr. Holguin.
 The inhabitants of the first building ("The Birdhouse") are confronted by the authorities attempting to perform an eviction, but they lock the doors and shoot at the policemen.
 After a child is killed by the return fire from the Police they surrender and the eviction is completed.

-After this confrontation, the inhabitants of the second house ("Casa Uribe") are the next but unable to find a new place to live.
+After this confrontation, the inhabitants of the second house ("Casa Uribe") are next but they're unable to find a new place to live.
 They are legally represented by 'Perro' Romero (Frank Ramírez), a lawyer even without graduation who only can gain time with legal tricks.
 Holguin pressures Romero by having him kidnapped and beaten up.
 Meanwhile, Jacinto (Fausto Cabrera), an intellectual and rebellious Spaniard of Spanish Civil War, devises a way to remove everything inside the house (walls, windows, bathtubs, kitchens, toilets, roofs and so on) and to transport all of it to another location.
-Being tramoyist, Jacinto shows Romero how it can be done by using a rope and pulley, using the stage of the Colón theater.
+Being a stagehand, Jacinto shows Romero how it can be done by using a rope and pulley, using the stage of the Colón theater.

 Jacinto is able to convince the rest of the inhabitants to help.
 As the house is being dismantled, Misia Triana (Delfina Guido) accidentally finds the silhouette of the virgin Mary on a wall, which persuades her to help.
 The squatters are eventually able to remove all the interior of the house, but in order to gain more time, Romero tells Holguin's corrupt lawyer Victor Honorio Mosquera (Humberto Dorado) that the tenants wanted to paint the house before they leave.
 By the time the lawyers, policemen and Dr. Holguin eagerly approach the house to confirm that the tenants have actually left, they are surprised by a huge explosion and the collapse of the house's facade.
 After the dust and debris have settled, they find a wall painted with the slogan "Here's your motherfucking painted house."
 The movie ends by returning to the journalist Jose interviewing Calle Isaza and finally the former inhabitants are shown gathered on a hill with a panoramic view of Bogotá.